An improper estimator with optimal excess risk in misspecified density estimation and logistic regression: Conclusion

 \section{Conclusion}

-In this paper, we derive excess risk bounds for predictive density estimation under logarithmic loss, which hold under misspecification.
-Minimizing these excess risk bounds naturally leads to a new improper (out-of-model) procedure, which we call \emph{Sample Minmax Predictor} (SMP).
+In this paper, we derive a general excess risk bound for predictive density estimation under logarithmic loss.
+Minimizing this bound naturally leads to a new improper (out-of-model) procedure, which we call \emph{Sample Minmax Predictor} (SMP).
 On several problems, we show that the resulting bound, which is based on a refinement of the stability argument tailored for the logarithmic loss, scales as $d/n$, irrespective of the true distribution.
-This contrasts with estimators taking values within the model, whose performance typically degrade under misspecification, where it exhibits unbounded constants.
+This contrasts with estimators taking values within the model, whose performance typically degrade under misspecification.
 This estimator provides an alternative to approaches based on online-to-offline conversion \cite{barron1987bayes,catoni2004statistical,cesabianchi2004online_to_batch,audibert2009fastrates} of sequential procedures, whose rates feature an additional logarithmic dependence on sample size, and may be infinite for unbounded models.

 We apply SMP to the Gaussian linear model.
-In this case, SMP can be described explicitly, and achieves in the general misspecified case at most twice the minimax risk in the well-specified case, for every distribution of covariates.
-We then consider a Ridge-regularized variant, which achieves nonparametric fast rates, as well as a bound with a logarithmic dependence on the diameter of the comparison class in the finite-dimensional case.
+In this case, it can be described explicitly, and achieves in the general misspecified case at most twice the minimax risk in the well-specified case, for every distribution of covariates.
+We then consider a Ridge-regularized variant, which achieves nonparametric and finite-dimensional fast rates.